Hosts: Block the bullshit web V2

 Change root password: passwd root

-Install and configure OpenVPN server using following script: https://github.com/angristan/openvpn-install
+Install and configure OpenVPN server using the following script: https://github.com/angristan/openvpn-install

 Select Port: 1194